adham-elsabbagh/IR_Assignment/README.md

 -This module contains cleaning data then index the files and search using query, using pylucene.<br>
 -Implementing Rocchio algorithm for relevance feedback.<br>
 -query expansion based on either pseudo-relevance feedback.<br>
-this is the pylucene official docs for installation https://lucene.apache.org/pylucene/install.html .<br>
+-this is the pylucene official docs for installation https://lucene.apache.org/pylucene/install.html .<br>

 # Usage
 1-Install pylucene via python 3. <br>